letsrock-today/authkit/README.md

 - we want to be able to provide username/password login as well;
 - we want that no matter which type of login user choose, API would be protected using single approach with access token, issued by our side;
-- we want to be able to make our API or parts of it available to third parties via OAuth2 code flow;
+- we want to be able to make our API or parts of it accessible to third parties via OAuth2;
 - we want to expose single IP address to our clients (or several equivalent addresses), so, for example, we want to proxy requests to Hydra via Nginx or our own application.